What is this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Do not break, crush, or chew the tablets.
 Take your doses at regular intervals, no more than every 12 hours.
 You may take with or without food.
 Do not take your medicine more often than directed.

 Contact your doctor or health care professional regarding the use of this medicine in children.
 Special care may be needed.
 While this drug may be prescribed for children as young as 12 years of age for selected conditions, precautions do apply.

 Patients over 60 years old may have a stronger reaction and need a smaller dose.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

-What may interact with this medicine?Do not take this medicine with any of the following medications:
+Do not take this medicine with any of the following medications: